ft-interactive/starter-kit/docs/recipes/adding-o-header-and-o-footer.md

 # Adding o-header and o-footer

-This is a guide to integrating [o-header](http://registry.origami.ft.com/components/o-header) and [o-footer](http://registry.origami.ft.com/components/o-footer).

-> It's fine to be running `gulp serve` while you're doing the following steps.
-There is no need to quit it, just open a new terminal tab so you can run other commands at the same time.
+It's fine to be running `gulp serve` while you're doing the following steps.
+There is no need to quit it; just open a new terminal tab so you can run other commands at the same time.

 ## 1. Install new dependencies